-If a domestic abuse incident has taken place whilst children are in the home, the Headteacher will receive a call from Operation Encompass (Devon and Cornwall Police) to advise the school on any next steps.
+If a domestic abuse incident has taken place whilst children are in the home, the Headteacher and DSL will receive an email from Operation Encompass (Devon and Cornwall Police) to advise the school on any next steps.

 14. Child Sexual Exploitation (CSE) and Child Criminal Exploitation (CCE)